Adaptive Bayesian Inference of Markov Transition Rates: Methods: Adaptive Bayesian Design for Markov Chains

 Our Bayesian inferential approach to determining transition rates of a Markov chain from time series observations relies on obtaining accurate representations of the parametric likelihood functions from state observations.
 This is plausible in the case of simple Markov chains for which likelihoods can be determined analytically.
 Of course, for continuous-time Markov chains, it is always possible to write down likelihood formulas, but computation becomes infeasible for sufficiently large chains.
-For illustrative purposes, we begin with small chains.
+In this section, we derive our algorithm for adaptive Bayesian inference through a series of examples with increasing complexity.
+These examples culminate with our derivation of the adaptive algorithm for general time-homogeneous, continuous-time Markov chains.